 Speak With a Family Law Attorney in San Diego, CA

 There are few situations in which a garnishment will be released.
 Obviously, repaying the debt is the most common one.
 Once the debt is paid, including interest, the garnishment will be discharged.
 Sometimes, garnishments occur in error—which is rare.
 There are some cases where filing bankruptcy will release a wage garnishment.
-Speak with an experienced family law attorney at Boyd Law.
-We have years of experience with wage garnishments and family law.
+Speak with one of the best Orange County family attorneys at Boyd Law.
+Our lawyers have years of experience with wage garnishments and family law.
 Contact us today for more info, and learn how we can help.